ESCSS-labs/ESCSS-SCSS/README.md

 ### Why are the default values of breakpoints(sm、md..) set to 0px?

-1. Because of the features of CSS, each project has unique breakpoints, and it's relatively easy to trigger [AGPL-3.0, §13](https://www.gnu.org/licenses/agpl-3.0.en.html) obligations to open source.
+1. Each project has unique breakpoints, and it's relatively easy to trigger [AGPL-3.0, §13](https://www.gnu.org/licenses/agpl-3.0.en.html) obligations to open source, therefore set 0 as default.
 2. I think it's fair to earn money for my work.

 ### What is the benefit of using Atomic CSS?